Enlargement of the European Space Agency: Enlargement

 After the decision of the ESA Council of 21/22 March 2001 the procedure for accession of the European states was detailed as described here.

 Nations who want to become a full member of ESA do so in 3 stages.
 First a Cooperation Agreement is signed between the country and ESA.
 In this stage the country has very limited financial responsibilities.
 If a country wants to cooperate more fully with ESA it signs a European Cooperating State (ECS) agreement.

 The ECS Agreement makes companies based in the country eligible for participation in ESA procurements.
 The country can also participate in all ESA programmes, except for the Basic Technology Research Programme.
 While the financial contribution of the country concerned increases, it is still much lower than that of a full member state.
 The agreement is normally followed by a Plan for European Cooperating State (or PECS Charter).

 This is a 5-year program of basic research and development activities aimed at improving the nations' space industry capacity.
 At the end of the 5-year period, the country can either begin negotiations to become a full member state or an associated state or sign a new PECS Charter.
 ESA is likely to expand quite rapidly in the coming years.
 Many countries, most of which joined the EU in both 2004 and 2007, have started to cooperate with ESA on various levels.

-Listed below is the progress of all the states that have taken or are taking part in the enlargement process: